UKHO/docs/quality-assurance/Automation-of-SecurityTesting-ZAP.md

 'OWASPToNUnit3.xslt'.
 This file is needed to convert OWASP ZAP Security Test result XML file to publish results in Azure DevOps.
 Here is the link to the git repo for the file [Github repo for OWASPToNUnit3](https://dev.azure.com/francislacroix/_git/CodeShare?path=/OWASPBlog/OWASPToNUnit3.xslt)

-1. Create a new pipeline in Azure Dev
+1. Create a new pipeline in Azure DevOps

-Go to the Pipeline section within the azure Devops and select the new pipeline option
+    Go to the Pipeline section within the azure DevOps and select the new pipeline option

-1. Repositor selection
+1. Repository selection

     The next stage is to select a repo for the pipeline, in our case we selected GIT

     - The repo we setup was - UKHO/Gridded-Bathymetry-Service-UI
     - Setting up the branch we need to trigger off was => refs/heads/OwaspZAPSecurityTests